L. Creede Lambard

 A 40 meter dipole, more or less.
 About 70 feet. long and not nearly far enough off the ground.

 A 1-wavelength 80 meter loop.
 Currently it just runs along the fence line in the back yard.
 I would like to get it up higher; as it is it's a perfect alligator antenna – all mouth and no ears.
 I consistently get better signal reports than I give out.
+(I'm not using this at the moment)

 An MFJ 900 manual tuner.
-An old timer I picked up last year at the Puyallup Hamfeat.
+An older tuner I picked up last year at the Puyallup Hamfeat.
 Very bare bones π-network tuner, no meters, no rollers, nothing but an inductor, two variable capacitors, a couple of SO-239s and binding posts for the loop.
 Easily transportable for emergency or Field Day operation.
 Works great with the loop and the dipole, though sadly not both at the same time.

 All of the antennas below are projects I'm either working on (under construction) or that I want to put together depending on resources, materials and time (under contemplation).
 Watch this page for updates.